Content Management is an Emergent Skill

 Throwing an image on a news article is simple on the one hand, and complicated on the other.
 First, you have to source the image, then you have to evaluate it for artistic merit, then for technical merit.

 How big is it?
 What’s the resolution?
-Does it need to be resized or resampled?
+Does it need to be resized or compressed?
 If so, how do you do that?
 Managing media images is an art in itself as well – Digital Asset Management is an entire field of study.
 How do you organize renditions as opposed to images?
 Are you embedding an image or a rendition of that image?
 Will the renditioning parameters change over time, and how will that affect our content?
 And what about video and audio?
 Different quality levels have huge impact on file sizes and usability – do you understand how quality is measured?

 What sometimes gets tricky about media is that it’s often a one-to-many relationship.
 One piece of media often supports multiple pieces of content (in how many places do you use your logo?), which can make for some interesting management challenges.
 Additionally, media has a way of “coming back around” when someone says, “we used an image of the building in a news release three years ago, so just find that and use it again.”